Annuity rate data updated daily

 Not ideal for

-Buyers who need a contractually guaranteed lifetime withdrawal rate from a GLWB rider (this filing carries none), want short-surrender liquidity, prefer a top-tier A-rated or A+-rated carrier, or want a plain MYGA-style declared rate — a long-surrender accumulation FIA from a B+ carrier is not built to deliver any of those.
+Buyers who need a contractually guaranteed lifetime withdrawal rate from a GLWB rider (this contract carries none), want short-surrender liquidity, prefer a top-tier A-rated or A+-rated carrier, or want a plain MYGA-style declared rate — a long-surrender accumulation FIA from a B+ carrier is not built to deliver any of those.

 Free Comparison Report